Tension in the Neck and Shoulders From Anxiety

 Tension in the shoulder joints and even neck pain can be exacerbated by stress and anxiety.
 Headaches, neck and back pain, and muscle tightness or spasms, especially in the neck and shoulders, are examples of physical signs of stress,

 according to the American Institute of Stress.
-Anxiety causes stress hormones to be released as the body goes into “fight or flight” mode.
-These hormones make tissues stiffen in anticipation of possible harm.
+Anxiety causes stress hormones to be released as the body goes into “fight or flight” Mode.
+These hormones cause tissues to stiffen in anticipation of potential harm.

-Persistent pain might prevent the muscles from relaxing, which can result in long-term tension.
+Persistent pain might prevent muscles from relaxing, leading to long-term tension.
 This strain can develop into a chronic condition over time, creating a difficult-to-break cycle of pain and worry.

 Why Does Stress Lead to Neck and Shoulder Pain?